CITANZ/society-documentation/Act-2022-Amendments.md

 **12.4** Every member, upon admission, shall be deemed to have consented to comply with and be bound by this Constitution and any bylaws of the Association as amended from time to time.

 **12.5** The Committee shall ensure that the Register of Members is kept up to date and includes such information as is required by section 79 of the Incorporated Societies Act 2022.

+**12.6** The Register of Members must be available for inspection by any Member upon reasonable notice, subject to redaction of personal information as permitted under the Act.

+**12.7 Member Access to Information**

+(a) A Member may at any time make a written request to the Society for information held by the Society, in accordance with section 80 of the Act.

+(b) The Society must, within ten (10) working days after receiving the request, either provide the information, agree to provide it within a specified period, or refuse to provide the information (specifying the reason for the refusal).

+(c) The Society may refuse to provide information on the grounds set out in section 81 of the Act, including the protection of the privacy of natural persons and the prevention of frivolous or vexatious requests.

+(d) The Society may require the Member to pay a reasonable charge to meet the cost of providing the information.

 ---